ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/using-shell-client/shell-automated-scripts.rst

 -o *OUTCAR*   Output file (optional) , set to OUTCAR by default -dc *DOSCAR*  Attach DOSCAR file information to resulting uploaded calculation (optional), it will extract Density of states coefficients.
 -kp *KPOINTS* Attach KPOINTS file information to resulting uploaded calculation (optional), it will extract KPOINT generation data
--a *file*     Coord file (optional), if not defined it will look for the *coord* file from the current folder -n            Name of the calculation in the data base (optional), if not defined the calculations’ output file name will be used
+-a *filename* Coord file (optional), if not defined it will look for the *coord* file from the current folder -n            Name of the calculation in the data base (optional), if not defined the calculations’ output file name will be used
 -d *desc*     Description of the calculation in the data base (optional), if not defined the calculations’ file name will used.
 –auto         Autogenerate current path into Create module (optional).
 Refer to the `-auto`_ parameter section.